TL;DR - Summary

 WLAN is great for growing businesses, as adding more users or expanding coverage is as simple as adding more access points.

-Guest Access and BYOD
+Guest Access And BYOD

 A WLAN lets you easily segment guest traffic and personal devices without compromising the performance or safety of your organization’s internal network.

-What Are Wireless LAN Standards and Frequencies?
+What Are Wireless LAN Standards & Frequencies?

 WLANs operate under IEEE 802.11 standards.
 Some of the most widely used include: